Minimalistic/Udacity-Multi-User-Blog/readme.md

 Once signed up for a Google App Engine account, follow the instructions at: <https://sites.google.com/site/gdevelopercodelabs/app-engine/creating-your-app-engine-account>

-Visit WEBSITE ADDRESS HERE to go to the live version of this blog.
+Visit <https://udacity-marsh-basicblog.appspot.com> to go to the live version of this blog.